BrunoASNascimento/study_centre/books/Data Points - Visualization That Means Something/README.md

   - Choropleth map: Defined regions coloured by data and meaning can change based an scale.
   - Contour map: Lines show data continuously over geography, using density.
   - Multiple variables:
+    - A few variables: Use scatterplot.
+With this chart, you can see how two variables relate to each other.